-&lt;sup>17 For example, the majority of Swedes appearing in the Forbes magazine lists over the richest people in the world reside outside of Sweden.
-Examples of these individuals or households are Ingvar Kamprad (owner of IKEA, living in Switzerland) and the Rausing family (owners of Tetra Pak, living in England and Denmark).
+&lt;sup>24 In the robustness section we analyze the wealth of super rich Swedes living abroad.
+Examples of rich Swedes living abroad are Ingvar Kamprad (owner of IKEA, living in Switzerland) and the Rausing family (owners of Tetra Pak, living in England and Denmark).